Summer Marathons 2017

 This is an opportunity for serious painters to spend two full weeks focusing in on the figure.
 The class will be divided into morning and afternoon sessions to accommodate the changing light.
 Students will attempt to develop strong images (portraits) through a series of drawings and studies before beginning to paint.
 Scale will be stressed and the power of the image in the rectangle.
 Students will work in oils beginning with a limited palette and eventually building toward a full range color.
 The physical process of painting will be stressed especially the idea of paint as flesh.
 The tradition of portrait painting will be discussed during the course of the two week and since we have access to a terrific library, images will be easily accessible.
 A morning or afternoon trip to the Metropolitan museum will offer students an opportunity for students to look at great portraits directly.
 A final critique will take place after the last painting session and everyone is required to attend.
 Cost: $1,625.

-This three week figure painting class will explore in depth the development of figurative imagery in art.
+This two-week figure painting class will explore in depth the development of figurative imagery in art.
 Focus will be on finding a personal imagery and developing that imagery to the fullest extent by working from life, from the imagination and from memory.
 Frequent visits to the museum and to contemporary gallery shows will be made to study specific works, contemporary to ancient, and western to nonwestern in order to inform the work in the studio.
 We will work very small to life size, making many studies and drawings in different media, including drawing, water-based paint to oil.
-Cost: $2,200.
+Cost: $1,625.

 If you are currently enrolled as a full-time student at NYSS, or if you have successfully completed a Marathon or full-time program within the last five years, you are not required to submit an application in order to enroll in upcoming Marathons.